eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

       - Create an additional bool member `m_wasTriggered` which is true when at least one bool in `m_triggerdBy` is true.
 This would spare us from iterating over the array when it was not triggered at all.
+        - Reserve the last/first element in the bool array for `m_wasTriggered` to may gain even more cache efficiency.

     **Adjustments:**
       - Create the class with a template bool array size argument to be more flexible and memory efficient.